 - 1. Request a meeting with the college faculty to outline the reason(s) for the request. - 2.
 If the college faculty determines that the request lacks professional merit, the teacher candidate's student teaching placement remains unchanged. - 3.
-If the college faculty is unable to resolve the basis for the reason for the request and determines that the reason is worthy of further consideration, the college faculty schedules a meeting with the MiT director and placement officer for deliberations upon the request. - 4.
-The MiT director in consultation with the college faculty (and the faculty team if possible) and the placement officer makes the final decision on the action to be taken on the teacher candidate's request. - 5.
+If the college faculty is unable to resolve the basis for the reason for the request and determines that the reason is worthy of further consideration, the college faculty schedules a meeting with the MiT director and Education Field Placement Officer for deliberations upon the request. - 4.
+The MiT director in consultation with the college faculty (and the faculty team if possible) and the Field Placement Officer makes a final decision on the action to be taken on the teacher candidate's request. - 5.
 If the MiT director determines that the request lacks professional merit, the teacher candidate's student teaching placement remains unchanged. - 6.
 If the MiT director determines that request should be honored and the current placement is underway, the steps are followed for "Withdrawing a Teacher Candidate from an Assignment during the Student Teaching Placement."
-If consensus is reached with the mentor teacher and principal, the placement officer will cancel the placement and seek a new placement.
+If consensus is reached with the mentor teacher and principal, the MiT Education Field Placement Officer will cancel the placement and seek a new placement.
 This process may necessitate an extension of the student teaching placement beyond the normal calendar schedule. - 7.
 If the MiT director determines that the request should be honored and the current placement has not started, the placement officer will cancel the placement and seek a new placement.
 This process may necessitate an extension of the student teaching placement beyond the normal calendar schedule.